How to Choose the Best Hair Loss Treatments and Medications

 Hair Growth Supplements

 Vitamins and supplements can help promote hair growth for those who aren’t getting or absorbing enough vitamins and minerals.
-A well-rounded hair growth supplement uses vitamins, minerals, and botanical extracts—like ashwagandha and saw palmetto—to help promote hair growth.
+A well-rounded hair growth supplement uses vitamins, minerals, and botanical extracts—such as ashwagandha and saw palmetto—to promote hair growth.
 Most supplements do not contain clinically proven active ingredients like minoxidil and finasteride, which require a prescription.
 Yet some studies have shown small but positive results with supplements.6 Hair growth vitamins and supplements are most effective for people who are experiencing hair loss due to a hormonal imbalance or a nutritional deficiency.

 Hair Growth Supplements